chudaol/gitbook-plugin-modal-youtube-video/README.md

 }
 ```

-Add youtube video source and a label for the link
+Add youtube video source and a label for the link after the space

 ```